Timiodon/TFWR-Translations/ZH/docs/patchnotes.md

 Multiple Drones Have been added to the game.
 Check out the new "Megafarm" unlock!
 Also a large part of the tech tree has been reworked to be a bit more exponential.

+Breaking Changes:
+-Due to the rework of the tech tree, the upgrade numbers of old savegames will no longer be valid.
+The game will reset all upgrades to a reasonable level when you open an old save.
+-If you are reusing mazes you now have to first reposition the treasure and then measure the position instead of first measuring and then repositioning.

 Gameplay:
 -Using `measure()` anywhere in the maze now always returns the position of the current treasure.
 You no longer have to measure the treasure specifically.
 -There is now a `can_move()` function for the maze.